ihs-ustutt/dtOO/doc/quickstart.rst

 .. image:: img/paraview.png

-If you would like to simulate the machine just run the ``doctest`` by:
+If you would like to simulate the machine just run the ``doctest`` in the container by:

 .. code-block:: python